 聖座・典礼秘跡省から御返信が届きました。 クリック/タップ

-[Questionnaire results] There are 24 victims; Harm associated with Holy Communion on the tongue in Japan
+[Questionnaire results] There are 24 victims of harm associated with Holy Communion on the tongue in Japan

 Our Lady of Sorrows(悲しみの聖母)の御絵